telerik/winforms-docs/controls/forms-and-dialogs/messagebox/getting-started.md

 ---
 title: Getting Started
-page_title: Getting Started | RadMessageBox
+page_title: Getting Started - WinForms MessageBox
-description: RadMessageBox displays a modal dialog box that contains a system icon, a set of buttons, and a brief application-specific message, such as status or error information.
+description: WinForms MessageBox displays a modal dialog box that contains a system icon, a set of buttons, and a brief application-specific message, such as status or error information.
 slug: winforms/forms-and-dialogs/messagebox/getting-started
 tags: getting,started
 published: True